-- Market Risk The value of the Fund's portfolio holdings may fluctuate in response to events specific to the companies or markets in which the Fund invests, as well as economic, political, or social events in the United States or abroad.
-Markets can be volatile, and values of individual securities and other investments at times may decline significantly and rapidly. - Foreign Investment Risk The Fund invests in foreign investments.
-Foreign investments are susceptible to less politically, economically and socially stable environments, foreign currency and exchange rate changes, and adverse changes to government regulations.
-The risks may be more pronounced with respect to investments in emerging markets. - Emerging Market Risk When the Fund invests in emerging market securities, the Fund may be exposed to market, credit, currency, liquidity, legal, political, technical and other risks different from, and generally greater than, the risks of investing in developed markets.
+- Emerging Market Risk When the Fund invests in emerging market securities (generally meaning those associated with less developed markets), the Fund may be exposed to market, credit, currency, liquidity, legal, political, technical and other risks different from, and generally greater than, the risks of investing in developed markets.
 Emerging market countries typically have less-established market economies than developed countries and may face greater social, economic, regulatory and political uncertainties.
 In addition, emerging markets typically present greater illiquidity and price volatility concerns due to smaller or limited local capital markets and greater difficulty in determining market valuations of securities due to limited public information on issuers. - Small and Medium-Size Company Risk The Fund may invest in small and medium-size companies, the securities of which can be more volatile in price than those of larger companies.
 Positions in smaller companies, especially when the Fund is a large holder of a small company's securities, also may be more difficult or expensive to trade.
-The Fund considers small companies to be companies with market capitalizations of less than \$1 billion and medium-size companies to have market capitalizations of less than \$10 billion. - Credit and Interest Rate Risk The value of the Fund's portfolio may fluctuate in response to the risk that the issuer of a bond or other instrument will not be able to make payments of interest and principal when due.
-The Fund may invest in debt instruments that are rated below investment grade, commonly known as junk bonds, which are considered speculative, and carry a higher risk of default.
+The Fund considers small companies to be companies with market capitalizations of less than \$1 billion and medium-size companies to have market capitalizations of less than \$10 billion. - Large-Size Company Risk The Fund may invest in larger, more established companies, the securities of which may be unable to respond quickly to new competitive challenges like changes in consumer tastes or innovative smaller competitors.
+Larger companies are sometimes unable to attain the high growth rates of successful, smaller companies, especially during extended periods of economic expansion.
+The Fund considers large companies to be companies with market capitalizations of \$10 billion or greater. - Credit and Interest Rate Risk The value of the Fund's portfolio may fluctuate in response to the risk that the issuer of a bond or other instrument will not be able to make payments of interest and principal when due.
+The Fund may invest in debt instruments that are rated below investment grade, commonly known as "high yield" or "junk" bonds, which are considered speculative, and carry a higher risk of default.
 In addition, fluctuations in interest rates can affect the value of debt instruments held by the Fund.
+A debt instrument's "duration" is a way of measuring a debt instrument's sensitivity to a potential change in interest rates.
 An increase in interest rates tends to reduce the market value of debt instruments, while a decline in interest rates tends to increase their values.
-Longerduration instruments tend to be more sensitive to interest rate changes than those with shorter durations.
+Generally, debt instruments with long maturities and low coupons have the longest durations.
+Longer-duration instruments tend to be more sensitive to interest rate changes than those with shorter durations.
+Recent market conditions and events, including a global public health crisis and actions taken by governments in response, may exacerbate the risk that borrowers will not be able to make payments of interest and principal when due.
+In addition, with historically low interest rates in the United States and abroad, there is risk of significant future rate moves and related economic and market impacts.